watermint/toolbox/doc/generated/team-diag-explorer.md

 | result.api_complexity   | Folder complexity index for API operations                                                 |

 ## Report: shared_link
+This report shows a list of shared links with the shared link owner team member.
 Report files are generated in three formats like below;
 * `shared_link.csv`
 * `shared_link.xlsx`